Esteday/Multimodaal_webmaster/README.md

 1. Buttons in header can be removed
+2. Update header to be carousel.
+You can use the new and old picture to do this.
-2. Update news section with : https://www.youtube.com/watch?v=OyhEUIKNgbI and https://www.youtube.com/watch?v=OKfqZZ2uxB0
+3. Update news section with : https://www.youtube.com/watch?v=OyhEUIKNgbI and https://www.youtube.com/watch?v=OKfqZZ2uxB0
+4. Replace theme color with multimodaal color and style elements.